EXCLUSIVE-Radioactive material stolen in Iraq raises security concerns

 A second senior environment ministry official, also based in Basra, said counter-radiation teams had begun inspecting oil sites, scrapyards and border crossings to locate the device after an emergency task force raised the alarm on Nov.
 13.

 Two Basra provincial government officials said they were directed on Nov.
 25 to coordinate with local hospitals.
 "We instructed hospitals in Basra to be alert to any burn cases caused by radioactivity and inform security forces immediately," said one.
-(Additional reporting by Humeyra Pamuk in Istanbul, Jonathan S. Landay and Arshad Mohammed in Washington; Writing by Stephen Kalin; Editing by Pravin Char/Mark Heinrich)
+(Additional reporting by Humeyra Pamuk in Istanbul and Jonathan S. Landay in Washington; Writing by Stephen Kalin; Editing by Pravin Char, Toni Reinhold)

 CARACAS, April 12 Venezuela's cash-strapped state oil company PDVSA has made roughly $2.2 billion in bond payments, two noteholders told Reuters on Wednesday.